Equities Climb as Investors Look Beyond AI Leaders

 Strategy and Insights Group

-As of midday Friday, global equities were higher on the week amid reports that the US and Iran are finalizing a memorandum of understanding to end the war.
-The yield on the US 10-year Treasury note declined six basis points from last Friday to 4.48%, while the price of a barrel of West Texas Intermediate crude oil fell $6.75 to $85.
-Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), rose to 18.4 from 17.4.
+As of midday Thursday, global equities were higher on the week amid a rotation away from AI names toward smaller-cap and value stocks.
+The yield on the US 10-year Treasury note rose 8 basis points to 4.47%, while the price of a barrel of West Texas Intermediate crude oil continued to ease, slipping to $67.40 from $69.50 last Friday.
+Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), fell to 17.9 from 19.6.

 MACRO NEWS